 Let’s put aside the fact that this was a great exaggeration and I was actually escorting an emotional female friend to her boyfriend’s car to see her get home safely.
 What did my mother mean when she remarked: “But, we, as Bengali women, do not behave like this”?

-Or was it a mother and daughter realisation of how different their needle faces when pinning down the extent of freedom they think a Bengali woman of English nationality should have.
+Or was it a mother and daughter realization of how different their needle faces when pinning down the extent of the freedom they think a Bengali woman of English nationality should have?

 Her statement also revealed her identification of me as Bangladeshi.
 You may think these are freely interchangeable but the ‘second generation’ identity is marked by a constant questioning of where your origins ‘truly’ are.
 My mother made it clear that she believed I had over-stepped the mark- one she had constructed- of how British I was allowed to be.

 Though it would be wrong to state the Western world has solved all the problems concerning feminism and equality for everyone, for many, there is this notion that my ideals concerning progression are from living in the UK, and that valuing old and supposedly basic traditions such as God and one’s family originates from a third world country.
 This odd disparity works fine with one-half of the developing world- until you tip the scales and become “too Western”- or in more basic terms, being surrounded by more testicles than your Mother’s liking.
 I was not balancing the two with the desired culturally satisfactory proficiency.
 I have reviewed some best purple shampoos of 2021.

 “What will people say?”

 But this was not just a result of the“Original Brown Sugar’s” (as I like to call my mother sometimes) discomfort.
 I’m sure many second-generation British Southern Asian ears would ring when hearing “but what will people say?”
 Usually followed by a reminder to not “lose” your culture.